Abhishekdm/javascript-tinder-right-swipe/README.md

 2. using inspect(ctrl+shift+i) navigate to console
 3. copy and paste the available js code in the console and press and enter.

+NOTE: This file contains multiple version of the code with added functionality.